kodaman2/blog/_posts/2019-7-14-Vim-Shortcuts.md

 [coreutils](https://github.com/wertarbyte/coreutils) just clone it to your git directory.

 ## 1. Search Text Through All Files At Once
-Probably one of the best fzf utilities for terminal is [fzf](https://github.com/junegunn/fzf), if you've ever used ```everything``` on windows then you know what I am talking about. fzf as the name implies is a fuzzy finder. fzf is supercharged with a bunch of nice commands.
+Probably one of the best utilities for terminal is [fzf](https://github.com/junegunn/fzf), if you've ever used ```everything``` on windows then you know what I am talking about. fzf as the name implies is a fuzzy finder. fzf is supercharged with a bunch of nice commands.
 To use it on vim you need to have it installed first.

 ```
 brew install fzf